Opus10/django-pgtrigger/docs/index.md

 When migrations are created and executed, `ProtectedModel` will raise an exception anytime a deletion is attempted.

-Let's extend this example further and only protect deletions on inactive objects.
+Let's extend this example further and only protect deletions on active objects.
 In this example, the trigger conditionally runs when the row being deleted (the `OLD` row in trigger terminology) is still active:

 ```python
 class ProtectedModel(models.Model):